 Signatories must state their Net Zero Carbon Target date that covers the full scope and boundaries of the Commitment.
-This will be 2050 unless an earlier date is selected.
+This will be before 2050 unless an earlier date is selected.

-Signatories can provide voluntary interim targets.
 Where the scope differs from that outlined in Table 1 below, it should be clearly stated.